F5Networks/f5-aws-cloudformation/supported/standalone/1nic/readme.md

   - This solution uses the SSH key to enable access to the BIG-IP system.
 If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.

 ## Security
 This CloudFormation template downloads helper code to configure the BIG-IP system.
-If your organization is security conscious and you want to verify the integrity of the template, you can open the CFT and ensure the following lines are present.
-See [Security Detail](#securitydetail) for the exact code in each of the following sections.
+If you want to verify the integrity of the template, you can open the CFT and ensure the following lines are present.
+See [Security Details](#security-details) for the exact code in each of the following sections.
   - In the */config/verifyHash* section: **script-signature** and then a hashed signature
   - In the */config/installCloudLibs.sh* section **"tmsh load sys config merge file /config/verifyHash"**